alphagov/government-service-design-manual/service-manual/the-team/recruitment/hub.md

 ## SCS recruitment

 GDS must approve the job descriptions and appointments for all SCS-level technology positions.
-The template [job descriptions], [organisation design advice] and [salary guidance] should be a useful starting point for departments and agencies to tailor to their specific roles.
+The template [job descriptions](/service-manual/the-team/recruitment/job-descriptions.html), [organisation design advice](/service-manual/the-team/recruitment/scs-orgdesign.html) and [salary guidance](/service-manual/the-team/recruitment/salary-advice.html) should be a useful starting point for departments and agencies to tailor to their specific roles.

 For SCS level hires, the Recruitment Hub will also provide: